storageos/tutorials/openshift37/020-use-volumes.md

 Render https://[[HOST_SUBDOMAIN]]-5705-[[KATACODA_HOST]].environments.katacoda.com/

-Access to StorageOS UI by clicking on the **Dashboard** tab in the console frame of this browser window.
+Access to StorageOS UI by clicking on the **StorageOS** tab in the console frame of this browser window.
 This will open the web console link in another tab or window of your browser.

 You should see an **StorageOS login** window with **Username** and **Password** forms.